richardlam96/notepack/README.md

 4. Why are .swp files sticking around?

 ### Features to implement
+0. Each ticket should have a "todo" to list progress.
 0. Rename this things.
 Suggestions? (not really important)
   * ticketmaster
   * tick (because it's short)